benearnthof/SparseTransformers/README.md

 #### TODO
-* It seems deepspeed is bugged/incompatible with docker, we can just use base pytorch pipelines? https://docs.pytorch.org/docs/stable/distributed.pipelining.html
-* Remove superfluous code from dense_pipeliny.py
-* Write proper dataloader for Pipeline Parallel training
-* Update generate_samples function for Pipeline Parallel
+* Split config into model.yaml and ds_config.json
+* Reintegrate sampling, logging and checkpointing into pipeline parallel training
-* Update mfu function for Pipeline Parallel
+* Calculate mfu via samples/sec
 * Remove hardcoded paths from utils & train script
 * Compare Vanilla to FlashAttention on different hardware
 * Examine impact of batch size on training, as larger batch sizes may be beneficial for transformers, but gradient accumulation & activation checkpointing do have small performance drawbacks.